Souravgoswami/hex-float-colour-converter/README.md

 + Run the `main.rb` file with Ruby interpreter.

 ## Usage ❓
 Running the [main.rb](https://github.com/Souravgoswami/hex-float-colour-converter/blob/master/hex%20float%20color%20converter/main.rb) will bring up a window.
-You can type a hex value on the top box, or you can type floating RGB value in the boxes on 2nd row.
+You can type a hex value on the top box, or you can type floating RGB value in the boxes on the 2nd row.
 The bg will change accordingly.

 ### Typing 👨‍💻👩‍💻
 Note that, on the Floating RGB boxes, you can't type a value more than 1.
 You can type 0.01234 but not 1.0001 - which will reset the value to 1.